antoniwan/bsky-rusty-tools/README.md

 1. Create an app password in your BlueSky account settings
 2. Run the tool and use the app password when prompted
 3. Your credentials will be securely stored locally

----

-## ⚠️ Project Status

-**This project has been discontinued.** It was created as a learning exercise while I was studying Rust fundamentals.
-The goal was to gain a deeper understanding of Rust's core concepts and best practices through practical application.

-While the code may be functional, it should be considered experimental and is not actively maintained.
-I've moved on to other projects, but I'm keeping this repository public as it might be helpful for others learning Rust or interested in the AT Protocol.

-If you're looking for a production-ready BlueSky tool, I recommend checking out some of the more mature projects in the ecosystem.